planetshell/salarypredictionportfolio/README.md

 #### Target - [Salary]

 ### 2.2 Clean Data
-The data cleaning process shows there are no duplicates or missing data.However,statistical analysis on the target column(salary) shows there are 5 rows with 0 salary which indicate invalid data.
-I removed these rows from the dataset using clean_data().
+The data cleaning process shows there are no duplicates or missing data.However,statistical analysis on the target(salary) shows there were 5 rows with 0 salary which indicate invalid data.
+I removed these rows from the dataset using clean_data() helper function.
-I will load, clean and perform some explorary data analysis(EDA) on the data before continuing the modeling process
+I will now load, clean and perform some explorary data analysis(EDA) on the data before continuing the modeling process

 ### 2.3 Explore Data EDA
 In this section, I summarize each feature variable and the target variable from the cleaned dataframe.
-I then looked for any correlation between each feature variable and the target variable
+I then looked for any relationships between each feature variable and the target variable
 <img src="images/target_salary.png" Title = "Salary" width = 600, height =300>
 <img src="images/feature_companyId.png" width = 600, height =300>
 <img src="images/feature_degree.png" width = 600, height =300>